 Additional costs:

-Get several estimates, making clear what is (and isn't) included in each quote.
-Request and check references; ask about the contractor's length and type of experience; and be sure they're properly bonded, insured and licensed in your state.
-See if there are any complaints with the Better Business Bureau.
+Request and check references; ask about length and type of experience; and be sure they are properly bonded, insured and licensed.

 Our hydro heat system was probably fine for a while more but the 19 year old original installation air conditioner (old type coolant) had developed a leak in part that is inside the air handler.
 Because the hydro was also 19 years old and had sprung a leak before, we decided to replace both.
 The price noted is for a 13 seer air and 8 whatever e heat rating thing is and included a completely new system except the ducts, and some electrical work to bring it up to current code (new shut off circuit at the system).
 A 3 man crew plus 2 electricians spent most of the day on the job.